unconed/NeverSeenTheSky/README.md

 fake ambient occlusion is applied (just made up), small-scale noise is added to hide the low res areas, and volumetric fog is added in the valleys.

-Though the map 2048x2048, the detail is still pretty low in practice, especially because the mesh is only 256x256, so the map is pre-warped to concentrate pixel and vertex density in the middle.
+Though the map is 2048x2048, the detail is still pretty low in practice, especially because the mesh is only 256x256, so the map is pre-warped to concentrate pixel and vertex density in the middle.

 Aurora - Fluid simulation